MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a master student at SIGS, THU, advised by Prof. [Wenming Yang](https://scholar.google.com/citations?hl=en&user=vsE4nKcAAAAJ&view_op=list_works&sortby=pubdate).
+I'm a master student at SIGS, THU.
 Prior to that, I received my bachelor's degree at CIEE, CAU.
 Previously, I was focusing on the interdisciplinary applications of both Agriculture and Artificial Intelligence.
 Now my research interests include Computer Vision, Multi-modal Large Language Models, Generative Models, etc. I am now actively looking for **internships and collaborations** in these fields!
 Feel free to contact with me through email(morleyolsen [AT] foxmail [DOT] com)!

 # 🔥 News
 <style>